 Every academic year, the Department of African & African American Studies offers the following awards to students who have achieved remarkable accomplishments in areas such as research, writing, and teaching.

-This award recognizes excellence in student research and writing in the disciplines of African & African American Studies (AAAS).
+This award recognizes excellence in student research and writing in the fields of African & African American Studies (AAAS).
+Faculty and students may nominate research papers or projects, as well as critical and creative pieces, in any written form from AAAS classes and classes cross-listed with the department.

 Eligibility:

-For the Graduate Writing Award, a student should
+For The Graduate Writing Award, a student should

 The Graduate Student Teaching Award is for excellence in teaching.